 An airliner variant of the Series 300 was offered with a rear fairing instead of a tail ramp, increasing passenger seating to 21 seats, if a toilet was included, or 23 seats if not.
 Semi-custom VIP transport configurations were also available.

 A "Series 400" was introduced in 1997.
 It looked externally much like the Series 300, but it was powered by Honeywell TPE-331-12JR engines with a takeoff power of 690 kW (925 SHP).
 Avionics were heavily revised, being relocated generally to the nose and the aircrew given a "glass cockpit" with four displays.
 The passenger windows went to a square configuration instead of a round configuration, providing a distinctive recognition feature.
-Incidentally, it seems the name "Aviocar" is downplayed these days.
+Incidentally, it seems the name "Aviocar" was eventually downplayed.

-* At least 480 C-212s of all variants have been built.
-The very last C-212 to be produced by EADS-CASA was rolled out in early 2013, but IAE continues to sell an updated "NC-212" variant, introduced in 2012.
+The very last C-212 to be produced by Airbus was rolled out in early 2013, but IAE continues to sell an updated "NC-212" variant, introduced in 2012.
 This series features updated avionics, and also commercial passenger seating increased from 25 to 28.
-The C-212 may be pedestrian, but it is very useful and cost-effective, which means it's likely to be around for a long time more.
+How much longer IAE will continue to build the NC-212 is hard to say, but it is a very useful and cost-effective aircraft, which means it's likely to be in service for a long time more.

-* Thanks to its utility, serviceability, and in particular its low cost, the C-212 has been obtained by dozens of civil operators, plus a similarly long list of government / military users.
+* Thanks to its utility, serviceability, and in particular its low cost, the C-212 was obtained by dozens of civil operators, plus a similarly long list of government / military users.
 Government / military operators include:

 The Spanish Air Force (Ejercito del Aire / EdA) was the biggest single user of the Series 100, obtaining 79 machines, most of the "C-212A" basic utility transport variant, known as "T.12B" in EdA service, but including small numbers of other subvariants: